AdaCore/spark2014/docs/ug/appendix.rst

 Features Not Yet Implemented
 ----------------------------

-The following limitations relate to features that are not yet implemented in the tools but which we expect to remove in future.
+This section lists features that are not yet implemented in the tools but which we expect to remove in future.
+It is not exhaustive but lists the key limitations.
 Note that in some cases it may be possible to use features which are listed below as unsupported, but the analysis results relating to those features may be missing or incorrect.